 Is all evidence admissible?

-In criminal proceedings, all relevant evidence presented by the parties is prima facie admissible as the UK courts have adopted an inclusionary approach towards evidence in order to favour the victim and ensure a fair trial.
-In a case in 1861 it was confirmed evidence is admissible even if it were stolen.
-The rationale for this approach is that the court considers the primary aim of the justice system to be the discovery of the truth and the unearthing of guilt.
-This is prioritised above the protection of the accused’s right to private life.
-Nevertheless the courts have discretion under s.78 Police and Criminal Evidence Act 1984 to exclude evidence which lacks relevance and which might, by its admission, endanger trial fairness.
-This contrasts with the exclusionary approach of the courts of the USA to illegally obtained evidence, which prioritises the need to deter the police from unconstitutional behaviour.
-Although the UK courts do not wish to encourage illegally methods to obtaining evidence on the part of the police, discovering guilt is prioritised.
+In criminal proceedings, all relevant evidence presented is prima facie admissible – the UK courts have adopted an inclusionary approach towards evidence in order to favour the victim and ensure a fair trial.
+The rationale behind this approach is that the court considers the primary aim of the justice system to be the discovery of the truth and is a priority above the protection of the accused’s right to private life.

-Trial fairness may be endangered by the admission of unreliable evidence.
+The fairness of a trial could be endangered by the admission of unreliable evidence.
 English case law distinguishes between illegally obtained real and confessional evidence.
-Improperly obtained confession evidence, such as confessions obtained under torture contrary to article 3 ECHR, can be seen as inherently unreliable, however real evidence, although improperly obtained, such as evidence obtained through searches or covert listening devices, will remain reliable.
+Improperly obtained confession evidence, such as confessions obtained under torture contrary to Article 3 ECHR, can be seen as inherently unreliable.
+On the other hand, real evidence – even if improperly obtained – such as evidence obtained through searches or covert listening devices without a warrant, will remain reliable.

 When will evidence obtained illegally or improperly be excluded?